Refugee crisis: Ukraine

-According to the United Nations (UNHCR's European director Vincent Cochetel), by 2nd Sept 2014, 814,000 Ukrainians had fled to Russia in 8 months, including those who did not register as asylum seekers, and 260,000 left to other parts of Ukraine.
+According to the United Nations (UNHCR's European director Vincent Cochetel), by 2 September 2014, 814,000 Ukrainians had fled to Russia in 8 months, including those who did not register as asylum seekers, and 260,000 left to other parts of Ukraine.

 However, also quoting UNHCR, Deutsche Welle says 197,000 Ukrainians fled to Russia by 20 August 2014 and not less than 190,000 have fled to other parts of Ukraine, 14,000 to Belarus and 14,000 to Poland.
 In Russia many were resettled in specially built refugee villages in Siberia.
 Russia also registered 2 million new citizens of Ukraine in October 2015, who had arrived since 1 January 2014.

 According to a United Nations early March 2016 report 1.6 million people were registered internally displaced by the Ukrainian government.
 800,000 to 1 million of them lived within Ukrainian government controlled Ukraine.

 An ongoing refugee crisis began in Europe in late February 2022 after Russia's invasion of Ukraine.
 Over 8.2 million refugees fleeing Ukraine have been recorded across Europe, while an estimated 8 million others had been displaced within the country by late May 2022.

+On 26 June 2026, the European Commission formally proposed extending the Temporary Protection Directive for displaced Ukrainians until March 2028.
+However, following an official request from Kyiv aimed at sustaining its defense capabilities, the extension introduced a major shift in EU refugee policy by excluding newly arriving Ukrainian men aged 23 to 60 subject to mobilization from automatic protection status.